influxdata/docs-v2/content/influxdb/v2/process-data/common-tasks/downsample-data-quix.md

     ```py
     # ...
-    target_field = 'temperature' # The field that you want to downsample.
+    target_field = "temperature" # The field that you want to downsample.

     def custom_ts_extractor(value):
         # ...
-        # truncated for brevity - custom code that defines the 'time_recorded'
+        # truncated for brevity - custom code that defines the "time_recorded"
         # field as the timestamp to use for windowing...

     topic = app.topic(input_topic, timestamp_extractor=custom_ts_extractor)